DaisukeDaisuke/AwaitFormOptions/README.md

 > ⚙️ **Exception Behavior with `neverRejects` and `throwExceptionInCaller`**
 >
 > - If `neverRejects` is set to `false`, each child generator will **attempt to throw an `AwaitFormException`** when the form is closed or rejected.
 >     If the exception is not caught inside the generator, it will **crash the server** with a long stack trace.
 >     Always make sure to catch `AwaitFormException` when using this setting.
 >
 > - If `neverRejects` is set to `true`, `AwaitFormOptions` will **silently terminate the child generator** when a form is closed or rejected.
 >     The affected generator scope will be forcibly interrupted without throwing, and no return value will be collected.
 >     You do not need to catch exceptions in this case, but be aware that the logic inside the generator will not complete.
 >
-> - If `throwExceptionInCaller` is `true`, `AwaitFormOptions` will **re-throw `AwaitFormException` in the parent `f2c()` coroutine** after applying `neverRejects` behavior.
+>- If `throwExceptionInCaller` is `true`, `AwaitFormOptions` will **re-throw `AwaitFormException` in the parent `f2c()` coroutine** after applying `neverRejects` behavior.
->       ⚠️ In this mode, generator return values will **not be available**, because the coroutine is terminated by the exception.
+>    ⚠️ In this mode, generator return values will **not be available if the form is rejected or closed**,
+>    because the coroutine is terminated by the thrown `AwaitFormException`.
+>    If the form completes successfully, return values will still be collected as normal.
 >
 > - If `throwExceptionInCaller` is `false`, `AwaitFormException` will not be propagated to the parent coroutine.
 >     However, **`FormValidationException` may still occur** if the player submits invalid input.
 >
 > 🔸 `FormValidationException` is used to signal **player-caused input validation errors**, such as leaving a required field blank.
 >    It does **not** include form construction errors.